 They have nine years of video editing and producing experience.
-They do every single taks with the same passion they would do it for themselves,so it is no wonder they have tens of repeat clients from companies in the US, EAU and China.
+They do every single task with the same passion they would do it for themselves, so it is no wonder they have tens of repeat clients from companies in the US, EAU, and China.

-AnyTask, powered by the award-winning, UK-based crypto startup Electroneum, went into soft launch in mid-February.
+AnyTask, powered by the award-winning, UK-based crypto startup Electroneum, launched in late 2019.
 The objective behind the new freelance platform is to empower the unbanked and those living in developing countries by providing them access to the global digital economy without requiring a bank account or PayPal.
-Freelancers don’t pay fees or commissions and buyers pay a 5% surcharge, which as much less than other leading freelance platforms.
+Freelancers don’t pay fees or commissions and buyers pay a 5% surcharge, which is much less than other leading freelance platforms.